Battle of the Gulf of Naples: Background

 Following the Sicilian Vespers in early 1282, war broke out between the Angevin Kingdom of Naples and a collection of cities on Sicily.
-The war expanded when the Kingdom of Aragon intervened on the Sicilians' behalf, landing an army on Sicily and successfully forcing the Angevin king, Charles of Anjou, to evacuate the island.
+The war expanded when the Crown of Aragon intervened on the Sicilians' behalf, landing an army on Sicily and successfully forcing the Angevin king, Charles of Anjou, to evacuate the island.

 While Aragon occupied Sicily, Charles of Anjou worked to rebuild his kingdom's naval power, as he had lost a number of ships during his evacuation of the island.
 Operating from ports in Sicily, the Aragonese navy hoped to disrupt this naval buildup, as Aragonese control of the sea rendered any Angevin attempt to invade Sicily inviable.
 In the summer of 1283, Aragonese–Sicilian admiral Roger of Lauria won a major victory against the Angevins at the Battle of Malta, establishing himself as Aragon's leading admiral.
 Frustrated by the poor performance of his navy, Charles of Anjou accelerated his naval buildup, replacing his existing captains with new commanders whom he hoped would be more aggressive.

 Leveraging the resources of his fiefs in France, Italy, Greece and the Balkans, by 1284 Charles of Anjou had amassed a combined fleet of around 200 ships, facing 40–50 ships under Lauria's command.
 The Angevin ships were scattered across Charles' empire, however, and so Lauria chose to attack them in detail before they could consolidate.
 His primary target was the Angevin fleet based out of Charles' capital of Naples, which was commanded by Charles' son and heir, Prince Charles of Salerno.

 In the spring of 1284, Lauria and his fleet began raiding the coast of southern Italy, hoping to draw the prince into battle.
 The latter was under orders from his father not to engage the Aragonese fleet, as a fresh fleet of 30 Angevin galleys was due to set sail from Marseille in late June.
 Lauria received word of this reinforcing fleet, and so on 4 June he ordered his fleet to sail into the Gulf of Naples.